Dimple Fetish

 History & origins

-A long-admired feature, a recent label
+A long-admired feature, a thinly documented label

-- 1886: Richard von Krafft-Ebing's Psychopathia Sexualis begins the systematic clinical cataloguing of erotic interest directed at specific bodily features — the seed of the modern concept of partialism.
+- 1886: Richard von Krafft-Ebing's Psychopathia Sexualis begins the systematic clinical cataloguing of erotic interest directed at specific bodily features: the seed of the modern concept of partialism.

 - 1897–1928: Havelock Ellis, in his Studies in the Psychology of Sex, documents attraction to particular non-genital features and reframes such attractions as ordinary variations of eroticism.

-- Mid-to-late 20th century: Partialism, the channelling of sexual interest onto a specific non-genital body part, is consolidated as a clinical term and folded into the paraphilia literature.
+- Mid-to-late 20th century: partialism, the channelling of sexual interest onto a specific non-genital body part, is consolidated as a clinical term and folded into the paraphilia literature.

 In practice